 College/Program Location Hours Earned Degree Extracur ricular Involvement and d Volunteering ., 1 · 1 · 1 1 1 .
 1 1. mmunity services or volunte ship roles, while in college. eer work in which you h ave participated, ii ncluding any np roles, while in college. be your work experience in cluding the setting.
 For examnle: healthca re. retail. acturing, etc. emaning me seming.
 I or essempre.
-Treatment - teturing, etc.
+Treatment

+Describe a plan of action for the completion of any remaining pre-requisites at the time of application.

 application.

 Personal Statement

 Why do you want to become a Medical Laboratory Scientist?
 Ensure your personal statement addresses the following questions.

 1. Why have you selected the field of Medical Laboratory Science?

 2. What are you looking forward to gaining from this field of laboratory medicine?

 3. What makes you a unique candidate to become a successful Medical Laboratory

 Scientist?

-• The personal statement should be no more than one page single speed.
-11 point Times
+The newspel statement should be no many than one were simple speed.
+11 weight Times

 • The personal statement should be no more than one page, single-spaced, 11-point, Times New Roman font, with 1" margins.

 Attach your personal statement to the application as a PDF and email both documents to

 lasiter@ulm.edu.

+If h

 If you have any questions, please contact: Jessica Lasiter, MHIM, MLS (ASCP) CM

 Associate Professor & Program Director

 Medical Laboratory Science

 University of Louisiana Monroe

 700 University Avenue

-Hanna Hall 207 Monroe, LA 71209-0440
+Hanna Hall 207

-Office: 318-342-1631
+Monroe, LA 71209-0440 Office: 318-342-1631

 E-mail: lasiter@ulm.edu

+E man. taster@ami.eda

 My signature below attests the information provided in this application is accurate and true to

 the best of my knowledge.
-Any misrepresentation in these materials will be considered grounds for dismissal from the University of Louisiana Monroe and the Medical Laboratory
+Any misrepresentation in these materials will be considered

+grounds for dismissal from the University of Louisiana Monroe and the Medical Laboratory

 Science Program should I be accepted.

 Signature Date